≡ Menu

 The definition of working capital is available here: working capital.

-GM had negative working capital prior to 2020 but its working capital has improved dramatically in recent years, as shown in the chart above.
+Before 2020, GM faced negative working capital.
+However, the situation has improved significantly in recent years, as reflected in the chart above.

 Back To Table Of Contents